kenricashe/lucee-upgrade-in-progress-toolkit-for-apache/README.md

 In actual practice it's safest to keep displaying the "Upgrade in Progress" notification not just until after the upgrade is done, but more importantly until *thorough QA testing* has been completed.

-Temporary firewalls are often used to allow access from only specific IP addresses, but again that's not the best appearance for end users because it has the same appearance as a network issue.
+Temporary firewalls are often used to allow access from only specific IP addresses, but again that's not best for end users because it has the same appearance as a network issue.

 ## Apache-level advantages over app-level maintenance mode: